-This workshop will provide an overview of lower urinary tract biomechanics and its relationship to Urodynamics, physiology, and pathophysiology.
-The two primary functions of the lower urinary tract, filling and voiding can be described in biomechanical terms.
-This workshop will review developing theories regarding the relationship between bladder mechanics and the physiological responses at the whole organ, cellular, and molecular levels.
+This workshop will provide an overview of lower urinary tract biomechanics and its relationship to Urodynamics, physiology, and pathophysiology by reviewing developing theories regarding the relationship between bladder mechanics and physiological responses at whole organ, cellular, and molecular levels.
 We will also relate biomechanics to pathophysiology and clinical treatments of lower urinary tract dysfunction.
 This workshop should provide the background for researchers and clinicians to test their own theories regarding lower urinary tract biomechanics and its impact on lower urinary tract physiology.